HolgerAusB/Teamspeak3-to-MQTT/README.md

 -F is just for coloring the output, you might need to adjust -t with your choosen topic and add more options like your credentials for mqtt if needed.

+Start your Teamspeak client and log in to your server.

 Now go to the second console window and start the script `ts3-to-mqtt.sh` and control on the other console window what happened.
-If you set your own client id the mybuddies you can controll if all the channels work.
+If you set your own client id into mybuddies, you can controll if all the channels work as intended.
 Change channel and start the script again.
 Logout in TS3 and start script again. test it when no others are online and with buddies online and maybe with guests.

 ## Set a cron job for automation
 ### **ONCE AGAIN: Beware that you testet everything well (last step) and have permissions from your hoster to run this bot before activating the cron job**